-Two imported cases were reported on the mainland, with one in Shanghai and the other in Fujian, the National Health Commission said in its daily report.
+Eleven imported cases were reported, including 10 in the Inner Mongolia Autonomous Region and one in Sichuan Province, the National Health Commission said in its daily report.

-No deaths related to the disease were reported, according to the commission.
+No new suspected cases and no deaths related to the disease were reported, according to the commission.

-On Wednesday, eight patients were discharged from hospitals after recovery, while the number of severe cases decreased by one to four.
+On Sunday, seven patients were discharged from hospitals after recovery, while the number of severe cases decreased by one to seven.

-By Wednesday, the mainland had reported a total of 1,734 imported cases.
-Of the cases, 1,688 had been discharged from hospitals after recovery, and 46 remained hospitalized.
+By Sunday, the mainland had reported a total of 1,724 imported cases.
+Of the cases, 1,678 had been discharged from hospitals after recovery, and 46 remained hospitalized with one in severe condition.
 No deaths from the imported cases had been reported.

-Five people were suspected of being infected with the virus by Wednesday, the commission said, noting that four of the cases were imported from overseas.
+Six people were suspected of being infected with the virus, the commission said, noting that five of the cases were imported from overseas.

 The commission added that 5,152 close contacts were still under medical observation after 461 people were discharged from medical observation Sunday.